ossf/osv-schema/docs/schema.md

 its own entry describes the same vulnerability as one or more entries in other databases.

-Two vulnerabilities can be described as aliases if a potential patch that addresses one of the vulnerabilities (and no other vulnerabilities) will also address the other vulnerability, and vice versa.
-Aliases may be used for vulnerabilities affecting different packages or ecosystems as long as they follow this definition.
+Two vulnerabilities can be described as aliases if they affect any given software component the same way: either both vulnerabilities affect the software component or neither do.
+A subsequent patch addresses both of the vulnerabilities (and no others), and vice versa.

 Aliases should be considered symmetric (if A is an alias of B, then B is an alias of A) and transitive (If A aliases B and B aliases C, then A aliases C).

-Aliases should **not** be used in records that bundle many different vulnerabilities in one patch of a distribution of a package.
-Listing multiple vulnerabilities as `aliases` would mean that they are all identical (due to the symmetry/transitivity of `aliases`), not that one release fixes multiple (distinct) vulnerabilities.
+Aliases should **not** be used to refer to vulnerabilities in packages upstream or downstream in a software supply chain from the given OSV record's affected package(s).
+For example, if a CVE describes a vulnerability in a language library, and a Linux distribution package contains that library and therefore publishes an advisory, the distribution's OSV record must not list the CVE ID as an alias.
+Similarly, distributions often bundle multiple upstream vulnerabilities into a single record. `related` should be used in these cases.

 ## related field